Table of Contents

 Many phishing scams will attempt to impersonate a vendor the victim is familiar with, like this fake Spotify subscription message:

-Messages like this push just the right pyschological buttons.
+Phishing messages like this push just the right pyschological buttons.
 The recipient will be both angry about the “mistake” and concerned not to be charged, so there is a strong incentive to click the baited “review your subscription” link.

 Links themselves are often manipulated so that they look legitimate to casual observation.
 Only one of these is real, but how many users would know which one without pausing for thought?